 For either license, you will also have to provide at least three professional references from practitioners familiar with your current work in the field.
 You will also have to pass a standard criminal background check before the license will be issued.

-The application fee schedule in North Carolina is particularly complex, depending on which exams you take and how you take them (the local exam has the option of being taken via oral board) and which license level you are seeking, but you can expect to pay between $300 and $500 for your initial license.
+The application fee schedule in North Carolina is particularly complex, depending on which exams you take and how you take them (the local exam has the option of being taken via oral board) and which license level you are seeking (psychologist or associate).
+In any scenario, you can expect to pay between $300 and $500 for your initial license.

 Because of the requirement that ABAs be supervised by licensed psychologists, many LPs can find employment as supervisors with companies that provide behavior analysis services, including: